Pygmy sperm whale: Human interaction

 Pygmy sperm whales have never been hunted on a wide scale.
 Land-based whalers have hunted them from Indonesia, Japan, and the Lesser Antilles.
 This species was impacted by whaling in the 18th and 19th centuries, as sperm whales were especially sought after by whalers for their sperm oil, produced by the spermaceti organ.
 The oil was used to fuel kerosene lamps.
 Ambergris, a waste product produced by the whales, was also valuable to whalers as it was used by humans in cosmetics and perfume.

-They were not as heavily hunted as their larger counterpart Physeter macrocephalus, the sperm whale, which are typically 120,000 lb, thus preferred by whalers.
+They were not as heavily hunted as their larger counterpart Physeter macrocephalus, the sperm whale, which typically weigh 50 tons, thus preferred by whalers.
 The pygmy sperm whale is also rather inactive and slow rising when coming to the surface and as such do not bring much attention to themselves.
 However, they were easy targets, as they tended to swim slowly and lie motionless at the surface.

 Individuals have also been recorded killed in drift nets.
 Some stranded animals have been found with plastic bags in their stomachs, which may be a cause for concern.
 Whether these activities are causing long-term damage to the survival of the species is not known.

 Pygmy sperm whales do not do well in captivity.
 The longest recorded survival in captivity is 21 months, and most captive individuals die within one month, mostly due to dehydration or dietary problems.

 Pygmy sperm whales have been reported as being forced to change their diets and foraging behaviors due to anthropic factors such as deep-sea trawling and increased fishing for cephalopods off the coast of many Southeast Asian countries.